qdrant/landing_page/qdrant-landing/content/documentation/tutorials/neural-search.md

 Next, you need to manage all of your data using a vector engine.
 Qdrant lets you store, update or delete created vectors.
 Most importantly, it lets you search for the nearest vectors via a convenient API.

-> **Note:** Before you begin, create a project directory and a virtual python environment around it.
+> **Note:** Before you begin, create a project directory and a virtual python environment in it.

 1. Download the Qdrant image from DockerHub.